zvigrinberg/Sonarqube-in-pipelines-demo/spring-boot-jenkins/README.md

 podman run -d --network=jenkins-sonarqube --name sonarqube -e SONAR_ES_BOOTSTRAP_CHECKS_DISABLE=true -p 9000:9000 sonarqube:latest
 ```

-3. We'll use docker-pipeline plugin in Jenkins, in order to run agent with command inside whatever container we want, in order to achieve that , we need to make sure that filesystem type of jenkins container is the same as the file system of docker server container , the only way to guarantee it, is to create a shared volume on the host and mount it
-   both to jenkins container and docker server container
+3. We'll use docker-pipeline plugin in Jenkins, in order to run agent with command inside whatever container we want, in order to achieve that , we need to make sure that filesystem type of jenkins container is the same as the file system of docker server container, otherwise jenkins won't be able to mount workspace files into container, because file systems are incompatible , so the only 2 ways to guarantee it, is to run docker daemon in same jenkins master/agent, or to create a shared volume on the host and mount it both to jenkins container and docker server container, We'll use the first approach:

    1. Create new Volume on host
    ```shell